-An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and agreements. internal control Practices and procedures established the to foster framework accomplishment of operational goals and to minimize risk. internal control For Federal grant purposes, "internal control over compliance over compliance requirements for Federal awards" means a requirements for implemented by a non-Federal entity designed to provide Federal awards reasonable assurance that, with respect to Federal awards, transactions are properly recorded and accounted for; transactions are executed in compliance with Federal requirements; and assets are safeguarded against loss or misuse. internal exchange A document in AFIS used to record inter-agency fund transfers transaction in a single document.
+An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and agreements. internal control Practices and procedures established to foster the framework accomplishment of operational goals and to minimize risk. internal control For Federal grant purposes, "internal control over compliance over compliance requirements for Federal awards" means a process requirements for implemented by a non-Federal entity designed to provide Federal awards reasonable assurance that, with respect to Federal awards, transactions are properly recorded and accounted for; transactions are executed in compliance with Federal requirements; and assets are safeguarded against loss or misuse.
+Internal Control A questionnaire periodically distributed electronically to Self-Assessment agencies by the GAO to collect data related to the agencies' internal control environments.
+Survey internal exchange A document in AFIS used to record inter-agency fund transfers transaction in a single document.
 Commonly called an IET. internal exchange-In AFIS, a document used to effect exchanges and transfers automated transfer between agencies. document Internal Revenue The main body of domestic statutory tax law of the United Code States of America.
 See IRS.
-Internal Revenue Service internal service A fund that accounts for the financing of goods and services fund provided by one department or agency to another. internal transaction In the context of grant reporting, one of a class of transactions that do not increase or decrease monetary amounts and that are not captured for reporting; such transactions include, for example, entries correcting the use of objects.
-A document in AFIS used to agree to an interagency transfer. internal transaction agreement Commonly called an ITA. internal transaction A document in AFIS used to initiate interagency transfers. initiator Commonly called an ITI. internally generated An internally generated intangible resource that by virtue of its intangible asset cost is capitalized. internally generated An intangible resource is internally generated if it is created by the Government of the State of Arizona, one of its constituent units, or by an entity contracted by the Government of the State of Arizona or one of its constituent units.
-An intangible resource intangible resource purchased from an outside source is considered internally generated, if incremental expenses exceed thirty percent (30%) of the cost of the underlying intangible that was purchased.
+Internal Revenue Service internal service A fund that accounts for the financing of goods and services fund provided by one department or agency to another. internal transaction In the context of grant reporting, one of a class of transactions that do not increase or decrease monetary amounts and that are not captured for reporting; such transactions include, for example, entries correcting the use of objects. internal transaction A document in AFIS used to agree to an interagency transfer.
+Commonly called an ITA. agreement internal transaction initiator internally generated | An internally

+A document in AFIS used to initiate interagency transfers.
+Commonly called an ITI.

+An internally generated intangible resource that by virtue of its cost is capitalized.